 Copley Community Park

 Halloween in the Park - held the Saturday before Halloween that provides a safe Halloween experience for kids.
-There is light refreshments, a DJ, hay rides, pumpkin painting, and other fun activities and games to keep the kids busy.
+There are light refreshments, a DJ, hayrides, pumpkin painting, and other fun activities and games to keep the kids busy.
 There is also a trick-or-treat trail so there is plenty of Halloween candy.